 What is a Variable Excess or Deficiency?

-If you have ever taken part in the Variable fund, your account has either a variable “excess” (extra amount) or a “deficiency” (shortage).
-This is the difference between your actual account value, and what it would be if you were never in the Variable fund.
+If you have ever taken part in the Variable Trust Fund, your account has either a variable “excess” (extra amount) or a “deficiency” (shortage).
+This is the difference between your actual account value, and what it would be if you were never in the Variable.
 The amount changes each year when Core and Variable interest is credited to your account.

 - A Variable “Excess” is the amount you are ahead.